List of characters in the Breaking Bad franchise: Lance

 Lance (played by Elisha Yaffe) is a cashier at the copy shop where Jimmy doctors Chuck's Mesa Verde documents.
 Jimmy bribes Lance to lie for him when Ernesto brings Chuck to the store to question him.

+Genidowski

+Genidowski (played by Lennie Loftin) is a con man hired by Jimmy and Kim to pose as Howard's private investigator.
+He gives Howard photos that appear to show Jimmy bribing the judge Rand Casimiro, then secretly switches them with innocuous photos of Jimmy that Julie brings to Howard during the Sandpiper mediation session.
+When Howard tries to call him again, he discovers that Genidowski is a fraud.

 Lenny

-Lenny (played by John Ennis) is a grocery store employee and amateur actor hired by Jimmy and Kim to impersonate judge Rand Casimiro in still photos, as part of their ploy to discredit Howard Hamlin and force a settlement on the Sandpiper Crossing class-action lawsuit.
+Lenny (played by John Ennis) is a grocery store employee and amateur actor hired by Jimmy and Kim to impersonate the judge Rand Casimiro in still photos, as part of their ploy to discredit Howard Hamlin and force a settlement on the Sandpiper Crossing class-action lawsuit.